rakibul-wdp/next-level-web-development/mission-02/database.md

 Foreign key

 - if another table's primary key will sit in another table for reference, than it's call foreign key.

+Database Design

+- SDLC
+  - Planing
+  - Analysis
+  - System Design
+  - Building
+  - Testing
+  - Deployment

+Purpose of Database design:

+- Structured organization for efficient data management and retrieval

+Techniques to design Database

+- Top-down
+- Hybrid Approaches
+- Bottom-up

+Client come with his idea!

+- EduHub is a website that offers many different educational courses to people all round the world.
+It provides a variety of technology courses in different subjects, allowing students to enroll and learn

+As a next level developer

+- Students Enrolling in Courses:
+  - Students can enroll in one or multiple courses offered on the platform.
+  - Each enrollment represents a student's participation in a specific course.
+- Courses Available for Enrollment:
+  - Courses are available for students to enroll in.
+  - Each course can have multiple students enroll.
+- Instructors taking courses
+  - Instructors could take one or more course.